f5devcentral/f5-bd-sre-demo/README.md

 # SRE Multi-Cluster Container Platform

 ## Summary
 This Site Reliability Engineering (or SRE) Multi-Cluster design is an F5 Alliances product showcase.
-It is initiated by F5 Business Development organization.
+It is initiated by the F5 Business Development organization.

 ## Goal

-The Purpose of the Multi-Cluster  SRE demo is to show how F5 product portfolio (BIG-IP, [Container Ingress Services](https://github.com/F5Networks/k8s-bigip-ctlr),  NGINX+, and F5 Cloud Service) can be used in conjunction with several other F5 Alliances integrations to help SRE deploy, manage and secure modern applications.
+The Purpose of the Multi-Cluster SRE demo is to show how the F5 product portfolio (BIG-IP, [Container Ingress Services](https://github.com/F5Networks/k8s-bigip-ctlr),  NGINX+, and F5 Cloud Service) can be used in conjunction with several other F5 Alliances integrations to help an SRE deploy, manage and secure modern applications.

 The Multi-Cluster SRE Design can be used:
 - as a self learning tool to get familiar with OpenShift, and F5 technologies (BIG-IP, Container Ingress Services, NGINX, and F5 Cloud service etc.)
-- to build demo's and proof of concepts (POC's)
+- to build demos and proof of concepts (POC's)

 ## Prerequisites